DavidWeid/Word-Guess-Game/README.md

 2. The player starts the game by pressing a letter of the alphabet (a-z).
 No other keys do anything.

 3. Once a letter is pressed
-  3. a.
-Music plays.
+  3. Music plays.
 The music is one song and plays until it is over.
 The song is chosen from a list randomly, but only one song plays.
-  3. b.
-If the letter is in the current word, it is displayed in the "current word" field.
+  3. If the letter is in the current word, it is displayed in the "current word" field.
-  3. c.
-If the letter is not in the current word, it is displayed in the "Letters guessed" field.
+  3. If the letter is not in the current word, it is displayed in the "Letters guessed" field.
 Guesses remaining decreases by one.
-  3. d.
-Repeated letter guesses don't do anything (won't change guesses remaining, won't add to letters guessed >1 time, won't add to current word >1 time).
+  3. Repeated letter guesses don't do anything (won't change guesses remaining, won't add to letters guessed >1 time, won't add to current word >1 time).

 4. Once the word is guessed OR the player runs out of guesses (guesses remaining <1)
 a.
 The "Current word" field gets replaced by new blanks corresponding to the next word.